metabrainz/picard-docs/en/_sources/config/options_tags_compatibility_id3.rst.txt

 **Save iTunes compatible grouping and work**

    Save the tags grouping and work so that they are compatible with current iTunes versions.
 Without this option grouping will be displayed in iTunes as "work name" and work will not be available.

+   .. only:: html

+      See the :doc:`Picard Tag Mapping <../technical/tag_mapping>` section for details.

+   .. only:: latex

-See the `Picard Tag Mapping page <https://picard.musicbrainz.org/docs/mappings/>`_ for details.
+      See the :doc:`Picard Tag Mapping <../technical/tag_mapping_pdf>` section for details.

    .. note::